pebakery/pebakery/README.md

 ### Testing

-PEBakery now have its skeleton finished, but has lots of bugs.
+PEBakery is in alpha stage, it needs a lot of testing.

-- Try to build [Win10PESE](http://win10se.cwcodes.net/), with PEBakery and report bugs.
+- Try to build [Win10PESE](http://win10se.cwcodes.net/) with PEBakery and report bugs.
 - If you are developer, you can contribute by writing unit tests.

 ### Undocumented WB082 behaviors